-While the meetings usually take place in the second level boardroom at the Oakridge Community Centre, because of Covid-19 restrictions, they are presently taking place over Zoom.
+The meetings take place in the second level boardroom at the Oakridge Community Centre.

 If you are interested in attending a board meeting as a guest, please communicate with our Executive Director Sandy Fitzgibbon the Friday before the Tuesday meeting.
 Sandy can be reached at firstname.lastname@example.org.

 The mission of the Oakridge Community Association remains true to its roots—to provide a recreational and social setting for community activities and to provide civic representation and support for community issues.

 The Oakridge Community Association Bylaws were repealed and replaced in 1994 with amendments made in 2007 and 2012.
 Board governance is reflective of these bylaws.
 A copy of the bylaws can be obtained at the Association office.

 The OCA has a close working relationship with Ward 11 Councillor Kourtney Penner, and City of Calgary liaison, Ms Cathi Groves.
 Ms. Groves plays an instrumental role with the Oakridge Community Association, assisting the Board and General Manager in navigating City Hall.
 Community development and sustainability are the top priorities of his work.